felixsuwarno/Consumer-Lending-CicaPRIME-Credit-Risk-Portfolio-Analytics/README.md

 <br><br>

+**➤ Executive Summary:**

+CicaPRIME's lending portfolio grew steadily from 2023 through 2025, but growth came with financial predictability challenges.
+Cash collections fell short of scheduled payments in most months, credit losses exceeded plan and arrived in spikes rather than smoothly, and roughly 60–65% of borrowers did not return for a second loan within 180 days.
+Credit risk followed expected patterns — higher-risk tiers defaulted more often, and loans that reached 30 or more days past due were reliable early indicators of later defaults.
+The portfolio is growing, but conservative planning assumptions and early delinquency monitoring are needed to keep losses manageable.

+<br><br>

 ➤ **Project Goal / Purpose:**

 This project evaluates how a simulated fintech lending portfolio performs over time—examining whether portfolio growth is stable, whether revenue generation is sustainable, and where the business may be exposed to downside risk.